 My Approach to Individual and Couples Counselling

-I work with adult individuals and couples in Brighton and Hove who want to make changes and feel better.
+I work with adult individuals and couples, in Brighton and Hove and online, who want to make changes and feel better.

 If you decide to come for counselling with me, whether on your own or with a partner, we will work together to make sense of your problems and find a way forwards.